 What Happens To The Equipment When The Creature Dies?

 When an equipped creature dies, the equipment(s) attached to it stay behind on the battlefield, unless an effect states otherwise.
-Furthermore, this is actually the reason that equipment was designed.
+Furthermore, this is actually the reason that the card type was designed.

 Can You Unequip Equipment?

 The answer here is no. At least not without another valid target.
 Let me elaborate.
-You can always move an equipment from one creature to another by paying the cost and targeting the new creature.
+You can always move an the card from one creature to another by paying the cost and targeting the new creature.

 Related: Set Boosters vs Draft Boosters FAQ

-However, if there are no other legal targets for an equipment, you cannot simply remove it from the creature it’s currently on.
-In other words, you can switch it between creatures but you can’t remove it from a creature without putting it onto another.
+However, if there are no other legal targets, you cannot simply remove it from the creature it’s currently on.
+In other words, you can switch it between creatures but you can’t remove it from one creature without putting it onto another.

 Can You Equip A Creature With Shroud?